 Mosses are very shallow-rooted plants, so immediate removal is not particularly hard.
 But permanent control of moss is mostly about changing the cultural conditions that favor their growth.

 If you want to eliminate moss, it's essential to know why it's there in the first place.
 There are many reasons why moss appears in a turf-grass lawn, all of them cultural:

-- Low soil pH
+- Low soil pH (acidic soil)

-- Lack of necessary nutrients in the soil
+- Low nutrient levels in the soil

-- Poor drainage
+- Poor drainage and damp soil

 - Excessive shade

 It should be noted that these conditions are precisely those that make it hard to grow desirable turfgrasses.
 Thus, one of the best means of moss prevention is to create conditions where grass can thrive.
 While it's possible to temporarily eliminate the moss growing in your lawn, it will only reappear unless you identify and correct the conditions favorable to its growth.

 When to Get Rid of Moss

 Moss can be attacked whenever it appears.
 It is relatively easy to eliminate temporarily at any time of the year.
 However, for the longer-term solutions involving changing the cultural conditions of your lawn, focus your efforts on the normal times for grass care—especially the spring and fall.